dmrutherford/dmrutherford.github.io/README.md

 Nobody](http://www.dmrutherford.com/).

 As a disclaimer, much of the code up here is inelegant and inefficient.
-However, I&rsquo;ve leardned a lot from looking at how other people approach problems, and I hope that this will prove useful to somebody.
+However, I&rsquo;ve learned a lot from looking at how other people approach problems, and I hope that this will prove useful to somebody.

 If you can&rsquo;t do, teach; and if you can&rsquo;t teach, blog about it.